aMoniker/jQuery-prism/README.md

 });
 ```

-This last way allows you define everything about the prism.
+This last way allows you to define everything about the prism.

 - `w`, `h`, `d` set the dimensions
   - `width`, `height`, `depth` will work too (if you're not into the whole brevity thing)